-Here is a summary of legislative and regulatory developments and challenges for the fourth quarter of 2016 and their practical implications.
+Here is a summary of legislative and regulatory developments and challenges for the first quarter of 2020 and their practical implications.

 Nearly 20 years after its inception, the MedRisk Instrument for Measuring Patient Satisfaction continues to be employed in physical medicine research.

 How has MedRisk’s telerehab program increased access and engagement for injured workers?
 Director of Clinical Services Brian Peers, DPT, shares.